ARMmbed/mbed-client/docs/porting-guide.md

 - `m2mconnectionhandler.h`
 - `m2mtimer.h`

-To see how this is done in Linux, check the `mbed-client-linux` module available in this package.
+To see how this is done in Linux, check the `mbed-client-linux` module from the mbed [Client Linux Example](https://github.com/ARMmbed/mbed-client-linux-example).

 ## Implementing the M2MConnectionHandler class for your platform